pattan9955/tp/docs/UserGuide.md

 `add recipe -n Grape juice -i Grapes 50g -s Mash grapes -s Strain juice`

-This adds a recipe named Grape juice, which uses 50g of grapes, with two steps of preparation.
+This adds a recipe named "Grape juice", which uses 50g of grapes, with two steps of preparation.

 Finally, execute the recipe: